ADA (Americans with Disabilities Act) - Students (Title II)

 University of Wisconsin System Policy

-In accordance with the ADA and Section 504, the University of Wisconsin System has adopted a policy that prohibits discrimination against qualified individuals.
+In accordance with the ADA and Section 504, the University of Wisconsin System has adopted a policy that prohibits discrimination against individuals on the basis of disability.
 This policy details the responsibilities of University of Wisconsin System institutions and the rights of students and members of the general public (Regent Policy 14-10).
-If you have a specific question or concern, please consult Regent Policy 14-10 and/or contact the Office of General Counsel or Campus Legal Counsel.

-Title II of the Americans with Disabilities Act prohibits any government body, including the University of Wisconsin System, from denying any qualified individual with a disability an equal opportunity to participate in any program, service or activity offered.
+Title II of the ADA prohibits any government body, including University of Wisconsin System institutions, from denying any qualified individual with a disability an equal opportunity to participate in any program, service or activity offered.
 In addition, an institution must provide reasonable accommodations, when necessary, to allow an individual with a disability the opportunity to participate in the institution’s educational programs, service and/or activity.
+Likewise, Section 504 prohibits any program receiving federal financial assistance from discriminating against an individual based on that individual’s disability.

 Qualified Individual with a Disability

-A reasonable accommodation means any reasonable modification of the institution’s rules, policies or practices, environmental adjustments (such as the removal of architectural or communicative barriers) or auxiliary aids and services.
+A “reasonable accommodation” means any reasonable modification of the institution’s rules, policies or practices, environmental adjustments (such as the removal of architectural or communicative barriers) or auxiliary aids and services.
 An accommodation is not reasonable if it would result in an undue financial or administrative burden or hardship; require a fundamental alteration to the program, service or activity; violate accreditation requirements; or require the waiver of essential program or licensing requirements.
 Some examples of a reasonable accommodation include modification of examinations, training materials or policies, or the provision of auxiliary aids and services, such as qualified readers or interpreters.
-Because determining a reasonable accommodation is often complex and fact-specific, please contact your institution’s Disabled Students Services Coordinator for assistance.
-If that person is unable to assist you, please contact System’s Affirmative Action Officer.
-Any questions that remain should be directed to the Office of General Counsel or to Campus Legal Counsel.

 Interactive Process for Reasonable Accommodations